-Sylvia Scott has a long career in PR, nonprofit management, and special event production.
-Her success in producing high-profile fashion events on both coasts, combined with the development of entrepreneurial business programs, paved the way for her innovative approach to conference development.
+Her career includes PR, nonprofit management, and special event production.
+Sylvia’s successes in producing high-profile fashion events on both coasts, combined with the development of entrepreneurial business programs, paved the way for her innovative approach to conference development.
 She was instrumental in the launch of the Women’s Leadership Exchange, a national conference series for women with fast-growth companies.
-One of Sylvia’s highlights working for Center for Women & Enterprise Boston was creating the acclaimed Your Money, Your Power Mother-Daughter Entrepreneur Summit, a first of its kind mother-daughter teen financial literacy-entrepreneurship conference, sponsored by the City of Boston and hosted by the Patriot’s Trail Girl Scout Council and Center for Women & Enterprise.
+A highlight in working for Center for Women & Enterprise (CWE) Boston was creating the acclaimed Your Money, Your Power Mother-Daughter Entrepreneur Summit.
+It was a first of its kind mother-daughter teen financial literacy-entrepreneurship conference to be sponsored by the City of Boston and hosted by the Patriot’s Trail Girl Scout Council and Center for Women & Enterprise.

 As a Business Development Program manager for CWE, Scott reinvented its internship program and tripled the number of volunteer consultants.
-She also improved initiatives to help female entrepreneurs improve their business skills and expand their potential in being successful.
+She also improved initiatives to help female entrepreneurs expand their business skills and potential for being successful.

-Sylvia Scott has judged many business plan competitions.
-They include the international business plan competitions for the Conservatoire National des Arts et Métiers (CNAM) France.
+Scott does business plan evaluation for start-up business boot camps and advanced entrepreneurial training programs.
+She continues to work virtually on projects for the Inland Empire Women’s Business Center, San Bernardino CA and Coachella Valley Women’s Business Center in Coachella, CA. Sylvia Scott has judged many business plan competitions.
+They include the international business pitch competitions for the Conservatoire National des Arts et Métiers (CNAM) France.
+Sylvia has also been a judge for several Intercollegiate and Regional Ethics Bowl Competitions.
 For the Network for Teaching Entrepreneurship (NFTE) Greater Los Angeles she judged Semi-Final Business Plan Competitions.
-Along with business competitions, Scott judged several Intercollegiate and Regional Ethics Bowl Competitions.

-While living in Southern California Scott was on the Employer Advisory Board for the Central Orange County Regional Occupational Program, advisory board member for O2 MAX, an online fitness program for young women; and Teen Z Media, an entertainment news blog for tweens, teens, and young adults.
+While living in Southern California Sylvia was on the Employer Advisory Board for the Central Orange County Regional Occupational Program.
+She has served on the advisory board member for O2 MAX, an online fitness program for young women and Teen Z Media, an entertainment news blog for tweens, teens, and young adults.

 She received a B.S.
 Business Administration with a marketing emphasis from the University of Tulsa.
 She attended graduate school at Babson College in Wellesley Massachusetts for an MBA with an entrepreneurship emphasis.